dzt109/RoboND-DeepLearning/README.md

 Some **skip connections** are introduced between the encoder layer and the decoder layer to improve the resolution of the results.

 The figure below shows the architecture of the network implemented for this model, where E1,E2 and E3 denote the three encoder layers, while D1, D2 and D3 denote the three decoder layers.
+MID denotes the 1x1 convolutional layer.

 ![alt text][image_1]